ovick1997/user-data-manager/readme.txt

 With this plugin, you can:
 - View and manage user data (name, email, etc.).
 - Edit user details directly from the admin panel.
-- View and manage key WordPress options like site URL, blog name, and admin email.
+- View and manage key WordPress options like blog name, and admin email.
 - Update WP options with just a few clicks.
 - Easy interface with a tabbed layout for both user data and WP options.